Chapter 2:

 “Ahaha… Never mind,” I laughed awkwardly.
 “Forget I asked.
 You may leave now.”

-They bowed once more, Clara with her composed elegance, and Tessa with one last, lingering glance, as they quietly departed the room.
+They bowed once more, Clara composed, Tessa with a lingering glance, and quietly departed.

-I let out a long breath, my heart pounding ferociously, as if it had just been shocked back to life.
+I let out a long breath, heart pounding as if shocked back to life.